 About Dr Sharon Blackie

 Sharon is the author of The Long Delirious Burning Blue, a novel which the Independent on Sunday called ‘hugely potent.
 A tribute to the art of storytelling that is itself an affecting and inspiring story’, and which The Scotsman called ‘powerful (reminiscent of The English Patient), filmic, and achieving the kind of symmetry that novels often aspire to, but rarely reach.’
 Her word-of-mouth bestselling nonfiction book If Women Rose Rooted offers up a new Heroine’s Journey for this challenging age of social and ecological crisis, and was described by novelist Manda Scott as ‘mind-blowing in the most profound and exhilarating sense … an anthem for all we could be … an essential book for this, the most critical of recent times.’
 If Women Rose Rooted was a 2016 Nautilus Book Award winner.
 Her latest nonfiction book, The Enchanted Life, was published in February 2018.
 She is now completing a collection of original fairy tales about shapeshifting women, Foxfire, Wolfskin, which will be published in autumn 2019, and is contracted for another nonfiction book in spring 2021.
-Sharon’s articles have been published in a wide range of popular magazines and academic journals, and in 2009, she was the recipient of a yearlong ‘Creative Scotland’ writing award.
+Sharon’s articles have been published in a wide range of popular magazines and academic journals.
+In 2009, she was the recipient of a yearlong ‘Creative Scotland’ writing award.

 As well as leading retreats and workshops at venues in Europe and North America, and lecturing at academic institutions as diverse as Trinity College Dublin and Pacifica Graduate Institute, California, Sharon has performed at a number of cultural events and festivals, from the Edinburgh International Book Festival to the Dark Mountain Project’s ‘Uncivilisation’ Festival.
 From 2013 to 2017 she was the founder and editor of EarthLines Magazine, described by Jay Griffiths as ‘a deeply intelligent publication’, by George Monbiot as ‘a rare combination and much needed’, and by Robert Macfarlane as ‘a real point of convergence for many thought-tributaries and philosophical paths’.